-image

 Figure 3.
 OTU abundance differences between communities that cleared C. difficile colonization and remained colonized are unique to each treatment.
-For cefoperazone (A) and streptomycin (B), the difference in the relative abundance of OTUs that were significantly different between communities that eliminated C. difficile colonization and those that remained colonized within each antibiotic treatment for each time point.
-Bold points are median relative abundance and transparent points are relative abundance of individual mice.
+For cefoperazone (A) and streptomycin (B), the difference in the relative abundance of OTUs that were significantly different between communities that eliminated C. difficile colonization and those that remained colonized within each antibiotic treatment for each time point were identified.
+Dark larger points in foreground are median relative abundance and transparent smaller points in background are relative abundance of individual mice.
 Lines connect points within each comparison to show difference in medians.
 Only OTUs at time points with statistically significant differences, P < 0.05, were plotted (calculated by Wilcoxon rank sum test with Benjamini-Hochberg correction).
 Limit of detection (LOD).

-image

 Figure 4.
 Each antibiotic had specific sets of temporal changes in OTU abundance associated with C. difficile colonization and clearance.
-For clindamycin (A), cefoperazone (C), and streptomycin (B, D), the difference in the relative abundance of OTUs that were significantly different between time points within each C. difficile colonization outcome for each antibiotic treatment.
-Bold points are median relative abundance and transparent points are relative abundance of individual mice.
+For clindamycin (A), cefoperazone (C), and streptomycin (B, D), the difference in the relative abundance of OTUs that were significantly different between time points within each C. difficile colonization outcome for each antibiotic treatment were identified.
+Dark larger points in foreground are median relative abundance and transparent smaller points in background are relative abundance of individual mice.
 Lines connect points within each comparison to show difference in medians.
 Arrows point in the direction of the temporal change of the relative abundance.
 Only OTUs at time points with statistically significant differences, P < 0.05, were plotted (calculated by Wilcoxon rank sum test with Benjamini-Hochberg correction).
 Bold OTUs were shared across outcomes.
 Limit of detection (LOD).

-image

 Figure 5.
 Distinct features of the bacterial community at the time of infection can classify end point colonization.
 (A) L2 logistic regression model features’ importance determined by the decrease in model performance when randomizing an individual feature.
 All OTUs affecting performance shown.
-Dashed lines show performance range of final model with all features included.
+Light green band in the background shows the interquartile range and the dark green line shows the median AUROC of the final model with all features included.
 (B) Distribution of odds ratio used in L2 logistic regression model.
 Values above 1 indicate abundance predicted the community cleared colonization (red) and values below 1 indicate abundance predicted C. difficile remained colonized (blue).
 Feature label and boxplot are colored to match the median odds ratio.
 (C) Relative abundance difference in features used by L2 logistic regression model displayed by antibiotic treatment.

-image

 Figure 6.
 Conditional independence networks reveal treatment-specific relationships between the community and C. difficile during colonization clearance.
 (A) SPIEC-EASI (sparse inverse covariance estimation for ecological association inference) networks showing conditionally independent first-order relationships between C. difficile and the community as C. difficile was cleared from the gut environment.
 Nodes are sized by median relative abundance of the OTU.
 A red colored edge indicates a negative interaction and blue indicates a positive interaction, while edge thickness indicates the interaction strength.
 (B) Network centrality measured with betweenness, i.e. how many paths between two OTUs pass through an individual, and degree, i.e. how many connections an OTU had. * indicates statistical significance of P < 0.05, calculated by Wilcoxon rank sum test with Benjamini-Hochberg correction.

-image

 Figure S1.
 Initial microbiota relative abundance of mice prior to antibiotic treatment.
-Relative abundance at the beginning of the experiment prior to antibiotic treatment of twelve most abundant genera post antibiotic treatment, all other genera grouped into Other.
-Each column is an individual mouse.
-Color intensity is log10-transformed mean percent relative abundance of each day.
-(N = 57).
+Initial community shows the most abundant taxa.
+The plot shows the relative abundance at the beginning of the experiment prior to antibiotic treatment of twelve most abundant taxonomic groups, labeled with the lowest level of classification.
+All other taxonomic groups are combined into Other.
+Each column is an individual mouse fecal community.
+Color intensity is log10-transformed mean percent relative abundance.